fbpx

 Image source

-When looking at the localized version of the website in Saudi Arabia, the latest iPhone is also featured on the Home Page but there are some changes to include other high-end products that match the demand for luxury brands in this region.
+When looking at the localised version of the website in Saudi Arabia, the latest iPhone is also featured on the Home Page but there are some changes to include other high-end products that match the demand for luxury brands in this region.

 Unlike the US website which includes a promotion to save 5% when using your Apple Card, there aren’t any references to prices or discounts on the Arabic country’s website, contributing to the overall feeling of exclusivity.